Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 [Alert Data from Azure Security Center (detected by Azure Defender):](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-security-center) This connector allows to ingest alerts of detected threats by Azure Defender.
 The alerts will be found in the "[SecurityAlert](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityalert)" table with ProviderName "Azure Security Center".

 - Azure Sentinel includes a [unified workbook to get compliance, posture management and protection status](https://techcommunity.microsoft.com/t5/azure-sentinel/gain-compliance-posture-and-protection-insights-with-this-azure/ba-p/1290454) (including trends) on your Security Center data.
-- Playbooks allows you to [connect new Azure Subscription automatically](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/AutoConnect-ASCSubscriptions) on a scheduled basis or to automate the [incident notification (to RBAC assigned Owners)](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Notify-ASCAlertAzureResource) or [recommendation (incl.
+- Playbooks allows you to [connect new Azure Subscription automatically](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/AutoConnect-ASCSubscriptions) on a scheduled basis or to automate the notification of [incidents (to RBAC assigned Owners)](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Notify-ASCAlertAzureResource) or [recommendation (incl.
 IAM configuration) of resources](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Get-ASCRecommendations).

 ### Cloud Identity (Azure Active Directory) in "Azure Sentinel"

 [Data from Azure AD Logs](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-active-directory): Audit and Sign-ins will be collected but no sign-in logs of "Service Principals", "Non-Interactive", "Provisioning Logs" or "Managed Identities" are covered yet.
-Therefore you have to configure the "[diagnostic settings](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-log-analytics#send-logs-to-azure-monitor)" in the Azure AD blade manually to gather all insights of events to the workspace of Azure Sentinel.
+Therefore you have to configure the "[diagnostic settings](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-log-analytics#send-logs-to-azure-monitor)" in the "Azure AD blade" manually to gather all insights of events to the workspace of Azure Sentinel.

-- Many [KQL queries (analytic rules) are able to detect malicious activities such as OAuth app registrations](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/AuditLogs).
+- Many [KQL queries (analytic rules) are able to detect malicious activities such as "OAuth app" registrations](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/AuditLogs).
 Analyses of sign-in attempts supports you to find [initial access attacks such as brute force to Azure Portal or Azure AD PowerShell anomalies](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/Syslog).
-- Three different workbooks for Azure AD are included as "templates" in Azure Sentinel.
-Insights about Azure AD-related logs will be visualized and some are partially highly similar to the [Azure AD workbooks](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/howto-use-azure-monitor-workbooks).
+- Three different workbooks for "Azure AD" are included as "templates" in Azure Sentinel.
+Insights about Azure AD-related logs will be visualized and some are partially similar to the [Azure AD workbooks](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/howto-use-azure-monitor-workbooks).

     ![../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelWorkbookAAD.png](../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelWorkbookAAD.png)
     *This workbook shows unified events between activity logs from Azure but also audit and sign-ins logs from Azure AD.*

 - Auto-response on detected identity risks or threat detections can be extended by Playbooks.
 Microsoft offers samples for many actions such as [prompt user for investigation details](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Prompt-User), [isolate device of the user (by MDE)](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Isolate-MDATPMachine) or [revoke the sign-in session (token) by Microsoft Graph API](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Revoke-AADSignInSessions).

-[Security Alerts from Azure AD Identity Protection](https://docs.microsoft.com/en-us/azure/sentinel/connect-cloud-app-security): All risk detection will be stored in the "[SecurityAlert](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityalert)" table under ProviderName "IPC" (= Identity Protection) by using this connector.
+[Security Alerts from "Azure AD Identity Protection"](https://docs.microsoft.com/en-us/azure/sentinel/connect-cloud-app-security): All risk detection will be stored in the "[SecurityAlert](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityalert)" table under ProviderName "IPC" (= Identity Protection) by using this connector.

 - Advanced correlation between incidents of [unfamiliar and atypical detections](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/SecurityAlert) are possible with an analytic rule.
 - Status management of risky users ([confirm](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Confirm-AADRiskyUser) or [dismiss](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Dismiss-AADRiskyUser)) can be automated by Playbooks.